 Peninsula College awards five associate degrees designed for transfer to baccalaureate institutions awarding Bachelor of Arts or Bachelor of Science degrees.
-These include the Associate in Arts, the Associate in Business, the Associate in Computer Science, the Associate in Math Education, the Associate in Nursing, the Associate in Science.
+These include the Associate in Arts, the Associate in Business, the Associate in Computer Science, the Associate in Nursing, and the Associate in Science.
 In addition students may receive an Honors degree in the Associate of Arts, the Associate of Science, or the Associate in Business.